carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

 transferring data off than onto systems but the advice below applies in either case).
 Data transfer speed may be limited by many different factors so the best data transfer mechanism to use depends on the type of data being transferred and where the data is going.

+The components between your data's source and destination have varying levels of performance, and in particular, may have different capabilities with respect to **bandwidth** and **latency**.

+**Bandwidth** is generally the raw amount of data per unit time a device is capable of transmitting or receiving.
+It's a common and generally well-understood metric.

+**Latency** is a bit more subtle.
+For data transfers, it may be thought of as the amount of time it takes to get data out of storage and into a transmittable form.
+Latency issues are the reason it's advisable to execute data transfers by moving a small number of large files, rather than the converse.

-Some of the key issues to be aware of are:
+Some of the key components and their associated issues are:

 - **Disk speed**: File systems on HPC systems are often highly parallel, consisting of a very large number of high performance disk drives.
 This